DOI10.47051/WTYJ6190

 Figure 1: Adult male of Brazil’s Lancehead (Bothrops brazili) from Macuma, Morona Santiago province, Ecuador.

-Brazil’s Lanceheads are ambush predators.2 Their diet includes mostly (44.1%) mammals such as rodents and mouse opossums,2 but also frogs (23.5%), centipedes (23.5%), and lizards (14.7%) such as Alopoglossus atriventris.69 The diet of Bothrops brazili seems to shift from being based primarily on ectothermic (“cold-blooded”) prey as juveniles to based mostly on endothermic (“warm-blooded”) animals as adults.9 These vipers rely on their camouflage as a primary defense mechanism.2 When threatened, some individuals flee or hide into the leaf-litter by means of undulatory body motions,10 others vigorously wiggle their tail against the substrate, and others just readily attack.6
+Brazil’s Lanceheads are ambush predators.2 Their diet includes mostly (44.1%) mammals such as rodents and mouse opossums,2 but also frogs (23.5%), centipedes (23.5%), and lizards (14.7%) such as Alopoglossus atriventris.69 The diet of Bothrops brazili seems to shift from being based primarily on ectothermic (“cold-blooded”) prey as juveniles to based mostly on endothermic (“warm-blooded”) animals as adults.9 These vipers rely on their camouflage as a primary defense mechanism.2 When threatened, some individuals flee or hide into the leaf-litter by means of undulatory body motions,10 others vigorously wiggle their tail against the substrate, and others just readily bite if attacked or harassed.6

 Bothrops brazili is a venomous snake (LD50The median lethal dose (LD50) is a measure of venom strength.
 It is the minium dosage of venom that will lead to the deaths of 50% of the tested population.
 0.8–7.8 mg/kg)11,12 that injects an average of 3–4 ml of venom per bite.13 This species is responsible for 1–41.5% of snakebites in some areas of its range.14,15 In humans, its venom typically causes pain, swelling, intense bleeding, moderate defibrination (depletion of the blood’s coagulation factors), and severe necrosis (death of tissues and cells).11,12,1618 In poorly managed or untreated cases, the venom can cause intracranial hemorrhage, permanent complications, and presumably also death.16 Fortunately, the antivenom available in Ecuador can, to a degree, neutralize the venom of B. brazili.11